ajiwo/ratelimit/README.md

 - Arbitrary time intervals are supported (30 seconds, 5 minutes, 2 hours, etc.)
 - Bucket strategies (Token Bucket, Leaky Bucket) don't use tiers
 - Fixed Window cannot be used as secondary strategy
+- Primary bucket-based strategy (Token/Leaky Bucket) cannot be combined with secondary strategy (only Fixed Window primary can have secondary)
 - Only one secondary strategy allowed per limiter

 **TierResult Structure:**